 Many Apple Watch apps are really just displays for things running on your iPhone, and some key features aren't available if you aren't paired to an iOS device.

+However, what your Watch can do depends on which particular model you’ve got.
 For example, the original Watch doesn't have a GPS receiver, so if your phone isn't around you can't track the distance you've travelled beyond measuring steps.
+Below we'll talk you through what your Watch can do.

 Track your runs